 Thank you for putting this program together to provide those with a desire and passion to serve the breast cancer community.
 The training gave me the confidence that I can easily accomplish my goals while making a distinct impact in my community.

-- Personally affected by breast cancer regardless of age or stage of diagnosis, including women diagnosed with breast cancer under age 45 and over age 65
+- Personally affected by breast cancer regardless of age or stage of diagnosis, including people diagnosed with breast cancer under age 45 and over age 65

 - Interested in making a difference in the breast cancer community